How to Dye Your Beard At Home: Dye Types, Process, & Aftercare

 How To Dye a Short Beard

-Precision is your best friend when dying a shorter beard.
+Precision is your best friend when dyeing a shorter beard.
 Use a smaller brush or even a toothbrush for an application that's as precise as a sushi chef's knife work.
 Less is more here, and careful application will prevent the "dipped your chin in paint" look.

 How To Dye a Beard Black